 Sakya actually has two monasteries, on either side of the Trum-chu.
-The heavy, brooding, fortress-like monastery south of the river is the more famous and if you only have time to visit one, make it this.
-The hillside northern monastery, mostly reduced to picturesque ruins, is undergoing restoration work.
+The heavy, brooding, fortress-like monastery south of the river is the more impressive so if you only have time to visit one, make it this.
+The hillside northern monastery, largely reduced to picturesque ruins, is undergoing restoration work and offers a fine kora walk.

 One characteristic feature of the Sakya region is the colouring of its buildings.
 Unlike the standard whitewashing that you see elsewhere in Tibet, Sakya’s buildings are ash grey with white and red vertical stripes.
 The colouring symbolises the Rigsum Gonpo (the trinity of bodhisattvas) and stands as a mark of Sakya authority.
 Sakya literally means ‘pale earth’.